 - Summer Language Institute applicants, including non-University of Michigan students, are eligible to apply for Summer FLAS

-- Program of Study: Grantees must be enrolled in a program of study that combines modern foreign language training with international or area studies or with the international aspects of professional training.
+- Program of Study: Fellows must be enrolled in a program of study that combines modern foreign language training with international or area studies or with the international aspects of professional training.
 Fellows must enroll in an eligible language at the intermediate level (2nd year level) or above during the fellowship period.
 An exception may be made on a case-by-case basis to enroll in a beginning level language for graduate students if they already possess advanced proficiency in another language of the region.
 No exceptions for undergraduates.

 - Language Fluency: Native speakers are not eligible.
 A student who already possesses language fluency equivalent to an educated native speaker in the language for which the award is sought will be assigned the lowest priority in the selection of fellows.